webix-hub/docs/data/desktop/components.md

 </div>

 <h2 style="clear:both;">UI Extensions</h2>
-UI extensions are helpful components that are mostly task-oriented and intended to accomplish a certain purpose.
-They are already quite configurable and need only initializing on the page to start serving.
+UI extensions are helpful widgets that are mostly task-oriented and intended to accomplish a certain purpose.
+They are already quite configurable and need only to be initialized on the page to start serving.

 <br>
-To see a complete list of extension components and find out details on their use, please, go to the chapter - desktop/extensions.md.
+To see a complete list of extension widgets and find out details on their use, please, go to the chapter - desktop/extensions.md.